garzj/docs-diary/docs/os/cisco/040_routing_gateways.md

 router ospf 10
   router-id 1.1.1.1

   !
-Disable OSPF packet propagation on an interface (i.e. to an ISP) passive-interface gi1/0/1
+Disable OSPF packet propagation on an interface (i.e. on loopbacks) passive-interface lo0

   !
 If configured, should be on all devices in the network auto-cost reference-bandwidth 1000